saracarsanaro/genome-analysis/genomic_databases.md

 - list here
 ```

 Galaxy [bioinformatics tutorials](https://training.galaxyproject.org/training-material/) for scientists are great to work through.
+Answer questions like [which exon on chr22 has the most SNPs](https://galaxyproject.org/tutorials/g101/).

 ### IGV
 _a local data visualization application designed to handle large data sets - browse at high resolution for small regions and lower resolution for larger regions_